openrewrite/rewrite-docs/reference/recipes/java/migrate/README.md

-# JDK
+# Modernize

-_Modernize your code to a newer JDK version.
-Along the way, take advantage of newly available APIs and reduce the dependency of your code on third party dependencies where there is equivalent functionality in the Java standard library._
+_Modernize your code to best use the project's current JDK version.
+Take advantage of newly available APIs and reduce the dependency of your code on third party dependencies where there is equivalent functionality in the Java standard library._

 ## Recipes